-39 The indicator was made a legal indicator in SFMP#2 to emphasize the commitment to coordinated planning by the Participants
+35 The indicator was made a legal indicator in SFMP#2 to emphasize the commitment to coordinated planning by the Participants

-SFMP indicators.
+In 2004 and again in 2010 a coordinated six year FOS was developed by the Managing Participants.
+Blocks were assigned to each Participant based on agreed-to criteria.
+Analyses were completed to demonstrate that the plan was consistent with the 22 relevant SFMP indicators.
 This coordinated plan facilitated common consultation presentations to interested stakeholders and First Nations, which demonstrated the cumulative impacts of all planned forestry activities.
 Subsequent FOS and SFMP amendments have either been prepared jointly by effected Participants, or prepared by one Participant and reviewed prior to submission for any concerns by the other Participants.